KansasFest FAQ

 Q: What kind of unofficial activities go on at KFest?

-A: Unofficially, there have been movie outings, pizza nights, Bite The Bag contests, late night eating at Denny's, runs out to Krispy Kreme, Floppy Disk Ninja, Apple II Jeopardy, and huge groups of folks going to eat huge pieces of beef at K.C.
-Masterpiece and McCoy's restaurants.
+A: Unofficially, there have been movie and coin-op arcade outings, pizza nights, Bite The Bag contests, late night eating at Denny’s or Steak & Shake, runs out to Krispy Kreme, Floppy Disk Ninja, Apple II Jeopardy, board and role playing games, and more!

 Q: Are meals provided?